sourcehut-mirrors/chawan/doc/protocols.md

 and returns all headers and response body it receives without exception.

 Deflate decompression with gzip and zlib headers is supported.
-(Content-Type: gzip, deflate.)
+(Accept-Encoding: gzip, deflate.)
 This is based on a modified version of the public domain tinfl.h decompressor by Rich Geldreich.

+Brotli decompression (Accept-Encoding: br) is supported using the decoder provided by the reference implementation.

 The `bonus` directory contains two alternative HTTP clients: